Vermont Agriculture & Forest Products Development Program

 - Networking entrepreneurs with a variety of capital providers within and outside the region.

-VADP efforts are designed to accelerate the growth and expansion of fast-growing Vermont value-added agricultural enterprises and strengthen the management capacity of the entrepreneurs who own and manage these businesses.
+Our efforts are designed to accelerate the growth and expansion of fast-growing Vermont value-added agricultural and forest related enterprises and strengthen the management capacity of the entrepreneurs who own and manage these businesses.

-Eligible applicants include value-added producers, processors and distributors of Vermont-grown food and fiber and agricultural infrastructure businesses such as cheese aging, on- or off-farm processing, composting, marketing or distribution.
+Eligible applicants include value-added producers, processors and distributors of Vermont-grown food and fiber, agricultural forest-based infrastructure businesses such as cheese aging, on- or off-farm processing, composting, marketing or distribution, and forest products manufacturing.
 In addition to adding value to Vermont’s working landscape, preferred companies will have seasoned managers, at least two years of operating history and average annual sales in excess of $250,000.
 Some of our criteria include:

 - Experienced entrepreneur managing the business who has weathered one or more significant business downturns or “mistakes.”